*NEW* See a video clip from Birds in Their Habitat.

 Patty Marquis, Teacher, Westminster Elementary, Westminster, MA

 Throughout it all, Henry dances among the crowd demonstrating the form and motion of the different species.
-Learning some specific mime skills, and imaging more, the audience joins him, taking on the character of each bird while gaining additional knowledge about it.
+Learning some specific mime skills, and imagining more, the audience joins him, taking on the character of each bird while gaining additional knowledge about it.
 Participants don the masks, and soar as Eagles, stalk as Herons and swim as Puffins.
 Additional topics include nest building, preening and hiding from danger.

 *Schools: Ideal for grades K-8.

-*Festivals: Ideal for family and adult audiences.
+Nature Centers and Festivals: Perfect for family and adult audiences.

 *Show Length: 50-60 minutes.